 You’ve probably upgraded your CPU and RAM already, but a motherboard upgrade can significantly improve performance and increase the lifespan of your PC.
 Most motherboards are designed to support multiple CPUs, and as your CPU’s capabilities evolve, your motherboard will need to keep pace with its performance upgrades.
 If you want a faster system, you need a faster motherboard.

-An affordable motherboard has a few fewer connections and sockets than a premium motherboard.
+An affordable motherboard has fewer connections and sockets than a premium motherboard.

 You can find a list of the Best High-Performance Motherboards Under 150 brands here: